purduesigbots/pros-docs/v5/okapi/api/control/async/async-vel-integrated-controller.rst

 okapi::AsyncVelIntegratedController
 ===================================

-An async velocity controller that uses the V5 motor's onboard control.
+An `AsyncVelocityController <async-velocity-controller.html>`_ that uses the V5 motor's onboard control.

 Constructor(s)
 --------------